 It is not necessary to display content derived from more than one of the sub-attributes headline, text, and fileReference.
 For example, displaying the headline with a link to access the other attributes will be sufficient.

 S-100 allows several different formats for support files which may be suitable for displaying information in text form.
-S-101 restricts this set to text, HTML, and XML.
-Other Product Specifications may use additional formats from those listed in S-100.
+Several product specifications restrict this set to text, HTML, and XML.

 Rendering of additional text information should conform to the following rules:

 The displayed text must be formatted according to its format type (that is, as plain text, rendered according to HTML format specified in the header, styled according to CSS style rules, etc).
 This rule implicitly means that embedded markup (such as HTML <br> tags for line breaks) should not be displayed to the user in raw form.

+Only text, HTML or XML can be used for support files providing additional information.
+JPEG may be used for graphics referenced in HTML files.
+CSS files may be used for styling.
+If used by a support file, JPEG and CSS files should be included in the exchange set.

 Any dynamic content (for example embedded Javascript, Flash, DHTML, etc) should be ignored.
+Including scripts or other dynamic content is therefore disallowed.
+(There is a case for allowing Javascript etc., to facilitate more function displays on non-ECDIS applications while disabling them on ECDIS, but this is disallowed in this edition for simplicity.)

-Any off-system links should be disabled7.
+Any off-system links should be disabled8.
 The link should still be shown if it would normally be visible, but as an inactive element.